freeCodeCamp/freeCodeCamp/docs/reply-templates.md

 1. **Editing on GitHub:** While it's possible to edit files directly on GitHub, it's typically better not to.
 This helps avoid inadvertent mistakes like typos that can disrupt tests.

+2. **Pull Request Title:** Please ensure the PR title follows [our convention](https://contribute.freecodecamp.org/#/how-to-open-a-pull-request?id=prepare-a-good-pr-title).

-2. **Linking Issues:** Please ensure you link issues using the designated method.
+3. **Linking Issues:** Please ensure you link issues using the designated method.
 Simply update the `XXXXXX` in the PR description to include the issue number.
 This keeps our records organized and clear.

-3. **Engaging with the Team:** We know you're eager, but kindly keep mentions and review requests limited.
+4. **Engaging with the Team:** We know you're eager, but kindly keep mentions and review requests limited.
 Our maintainers are always on the lookout and will attend to PRs in the order they come in.

-4. **Branch Management:** It's a good practice not to work directly off your `main` branch.
+5. **Branch Management:** It's a good practice not to work directly off your `main` branch.
 Creating separate branches for different changes allows you to smoothly update your PR even as the main repository progresses.

 </details>